Chepman32/Artifex/README.md

 TODO: watermark modal's slider gestures
 TODO: fix - watermarks are not visible on the exported image
 TODO: fix - the exported image with sepia filter is broken
+TODO: fix - Myafair and Rise filters have wrong effect